West London, University of

 What you need to know

 Easy to get into?
 Yes.
-Committed to widening participation, with offers starting at 100 UCAS points.
-The average range is between 240 and 320 points.
+Committed to widening participation, offers start at 180 UCAS points for a degree with Foundation year.
+The average range of offers is between 260 and 300 points, or BCC to BBB in A-levels.

 Added value: A credit accumulation scheme gives students recognition for the work they've already done if they take a break from studying, drop out or change course.
 Strong links with further education institutions across the country and several universities overseas.
-The students' union undergoing major refurbishment ahead of the 2013/14 academic year.
+The university has industry-standard kitchens and a training restaurant.
+Development work has also been on overdrive recently.
+New and upcoming facilities include the Future Campus, a £50m project which includes a new students' union and performance centre.
+Other developments include a new library, refectory, book shop and a social space.
+New undergraduate full-time courses are also arriving in the 2015/6 academic year, including BA (Hons) policing, BSc (Hons) building surveying, BMus film music composition, MSc cyber security, MA in international tourism and aviation management and MMus music theatre.

 Cheap to live there?
 Nope.
 Average rents for private flats are £100 per week minimum.